sensu/sensu-docs-legacy/source/docs/0.23/checks.md

 #### Command token default values

-Command token default values can be used as a fallback in the event that no a [command token client attribute][25] is not provided by the [client definition][16].
+Command token default values can be used as a fallback in the event that a [command token client attribute][25] is not provided by the [client definition][16].
 Command token default values are separated by a pipe character (`|`), and can be used to provide a "fallback value" for clients that